Muay Thai Stunt

 Muay Thai Stunt is a Thailand-based group of stunt doubles, formed by Panna Rittikrai to work alongside him on action films.
 Members of the stunt team are skilled in acrobatics and gymnastics, parkour, weapons-related fighting arts, Muay Thai and other martial arts including Wushu and Tae Kwon Do.
 The stunt team specializes in fight choreography, fall stunts, wire-work, vehicular stunts and explosion stunts.
 A trademark of Panna's films is the use of full contact rather than pulling punches or the use of camera tricks in the fight scenes.

 History

 Early films

 The stunt team was formed in Khon Kaen Province in 1979 as "P.P.N.
 Stunt Team", composed of 20 people at its initial conception.
-In 1986, Panna and his crew worked on Kerd Ma Lui (Born to Fight) with Panna as director, fight choreographer and stunt coordinator as well as actor in the lead role.
+In 1984, Panna and his crew worked on Gerd Ma Lui (Born to Fight) with Panna as director, fight choreographer, and stunt coordinator as well as lead actor.
 Several of his stuntmen co-starred in it.
-Between the mid-1980s to late '90s, over 50 low-budget indie action films were produced.
+Between the mid-1980s to the late 1990s, over 50 low-budget indie action films were produced.

 By the mid-1990s, the action genre in Thailand was in decline, causing several of the members to disband from the stunt team.
 Due to lack of interest, Panna was forced to discontinue producing action films momentarily, marking an end of the B-movie actioner era.